Political repression in the Soviet Union: Red Terror

 In his book, Terrorism and Communism: A Reply to Karl Kautsky, Trotsky also argued that the reign of terror began with the White Terror under the White Guard forces and the Bolsheviks responded with the Red Terror.
 There is no consensus among the Western historians on the number of deaths from the Red Terror in Soviet Russia.
 One source gives estimates of 28,000 executions per year from December 1917 to February 1922.
 Estimates for the number of people shot during the initial period of the Red Terror are at least 10,000.
 Estimates for the whole period go for a low of 50,000 to highs of 140,000 and 200,000 executed.
 Most estimations for the number of executions in total put the number at about 100,000.
 However, social scientist Nikolay Zayats from the National Academy of Sciences of Belarus has argued that the figures have been greatly exaggerated due to White Army propaganda.

+The communist government declared all grain surpluses of the farmers officially as state property.
+After that, the grain surpluses were confiscated (Prodrazverstka).
+A large group of peasants did not want to deliver their grain to the communist government, because they needed the grain surpluses for their own food or as seed for the next year, or they wanted to sell it for a higher price.
+Violence by the communists against the peasants were carried out during the expropriation of horses, the confiscating of food and forced conscription.
+This led to uprisings of the peasants.
+The communists sent armed forces against the villages.
+Hostages were taken, hundreds of people were shot and several villages were burned down by the communists.
+The confiscations by the communists were the cause of the Tambov Uprising, which started in the autumn of 1920.
+The communists used poison gas against the peasants.
+Concentration camps were established.
+Whole villages were put into the camps, shot or deported to the arctic circle.
+Around 15,000 people were shot after being arrested without any form of judicial process.
+The total death toll of the Tambov Uprising is estimated at 240,000.